FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 The method returns undefined if unable to find a payment method with the specified id, either because it is not available for the customer, or it is not loaded.

+Gets a payment method by an id.

+The method returns undefined if unable to find a payment method with the specified id, either because it is not available for the customer, or it is not loaded.

 **Parameters:**